 Princeton does not offer credit toward degree requirements for college or university courses taken before you enroll.
-However, you can take SAT Subject Tests, AP exams or placement exams offered by some academic departments at Princeton to demonstrate your knowledge in a subject, which may permit you to skip the introductory-level course in that area.
+However, you can take AP exams or placement exams offered by some academic departments at Princeton to demonstrate your knowledge in a subject, which may permit you to skip the introductory-level course in that area.
 You can find detailed information about Princeton’s AP policy in our undergraduate course catalog.

 How does Princeton regard college courses taken during high school?